 Conduct themselves in accordance to professional ethics and values of the hospitality/tourism industry.

 Explain and employ principles of professionalism and best practices relevant to hospitality/tourism industry.

 Communicate effectively through listening, speaking and writing to diverse audiences in the hospitality/tourism industry.

 Identify suitable employment opportunities by matching personal and professional interests and abilities with positions within the hospitality/tourism profession.

 Explain the importance of professionals in the hospitality/tourism industry keeping current with news and emerging trends through conference/tradeshows, professional literature, electronic sources, etc.

 This information does not substitute for meeting with a faculty adviser.

-Students must achieve a cumulative 2.0 GPA and a minimim 2.0 GPA in each coure to attain a certificate or AAS.
+Students must achieve a cumulative 2.0 GPA and a minimum 2.0 GPA in each core course to attain a certificate or AAS.

 This program offers flexible registration and open-entry enrollment.

 Coursework is highly interactive and includes field-based internships.